llunardon/speed-analyzer/README.md

 - Script to divide audio samples in two channels
 - Automate dataset extraction steps
 - Update `model_fit_colab` to use all three scales
-- main.py breaks when input is mono, need to fix